The Bankrate promise

 You might assume that a flat tire is just an inconvenience, but in reality, tire blowouts can cause accidents, including both multi- and single-vehicle crashes.
 For instance, if you get a flat tire on a busy roadway, you might lose control of the vehicle and swerve into oncoming traffic.
 Or, you might run into a stationary object, like a telephone pole or fence.

-- On an annual basis, an estimated 11,000 accidents are caused by bad tires.
+- On an annual basis, an estimated 11,000 accidents are caused by bad tires, resulting in roughly 600 fatalities.
 (NHTSA)

 - Vehicles with underinflated tires are up to three times more likely to be involved in a tire-related crash than vehicles with properly inflated tires.
 (Consumer Reports)

-- In a study of 5,470 car accidents, it was determined that 45% of SUVs that rolled over had tire-related issues before the crash occurred.
+- In a study of 5,470 car accidents, it was determined that 45 percent of SUVs that rolled over had tire-related issues before the crash occurred.
 (United Tires)

 - The states with the highest reported number of tire-related crashes include Texas, Kansas and Pennsylvania.
 (United Tires)